Codecademy/docs/content/swift/concepts/arrays/terms/map/map.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`.map()`** A map is a function that executes a function passed as a parameter when calling itself and returns the result.
+The **`.map()`** method executes a function passed as a parameter when calling itself and returns the result.
 All types that follow Swift's Sequence and Collection protocols can use maps.
 Using the map, each value contained in the container is applied to the function received through the parameter, then packaged in the container again and returned.
 The value of the existing container is not changed and a new container is created and returned.

 ## Syntax